New York Cannabis License

 - If the applicant is a registered organization, the organization’s maintenance of effort in manufacturing and/or dispensing and/or research of medical cannabis for certified patients and caregivers.

-Limitations to New York Cannabis License
+What are the limitations to New York Cannabis licenses?

-- All licenses expire two years after the date of issue.
+All licenses expire two years after the date of issue.

 RELATED POST: NEW YORK SMALL BUSINESS COOPERATIVE LICENSE

-RELATED POST: NEW YORK ADULT-USE DISTRIBUTOR
+RELATED POST: NEW YORK ADULT-USE SOCIAL EQUITY LICENSE

 New York Cannabis License Renewal